hoytech/quadrable/README.md

 #### External representation

-The first byte is the version byte described above, followed by serialised lists of strands and commands:
+The first byte is the proof encoding type described above.
+It is followed by serialised lists of strands and commands:

-    [1 byte proof type]
+    [1 byte proof encoding type]
     [ProofStrand]+
     [ProofCmd]*